rehierl/node-tree-outliner/3-2-0-design-3.md

 <!-- ======================================================================= -->
 # Design (3) - sectioning nodes

 Because a section is a sequence of strictly subsequent nodes, definitions only need to tell an algorithm when a section begins and when it ends.
 In addition to that, an algorithm must have the means to implement the corresponding operations efficiently, or even at all.

-Because an algorithm knows about a section as soon as it enters the section's sectioning node, it has the ability to execute operations that prepare itself for the association of the first node (e.g. change a section's state to "open" when entering or exiting the section's sectioning node).
+Because an algorithm knows about a section as soon as it enters the section's sectioning node, it has the ability to execute operations that prepare itself for the association of the first content node (e.g. change a section's state to "open" when entering or exiting the section's sectioning node).

 The use of the sectioning node's enter or exit event is, by itself, not a requirement for the definition of a certain type of sectioning node.
 Technically, the sectioning node's enter event and any event subsequent to it could be used to open the declared section.

 However, an algorithm must know which event exactly it has to use.
-Because of that, the relationship of the sectioning node and the section's first node must be clearly and unambiguously defined.
+Because of that, the relationship of the sectioning node and the section's first content node must be clearly and unambiguously defined.

-Note that, the definition of a sectioning node can, in principle, only define one effective open event.
-Multiple open events do not necessarily represent a design error because an open operation, executed on an already open section, is ineffective as it won't further change the section's state.
+Note that the definition of a sectioning node can in principle only define one effective open event.
+Multiple open events do not necessarily represent a design error because an open operation, executed on an already open section, is ineffective.
+That is, because it won't further change the section's state.

 However, it must not be possible to close a section before the execution of a second subsequent open event.
-This would represent a design error as it would re-open an already closed section.
+This would represent a design error as this would obviously represent an attempt to re-open a section that is already closed.

 <!-- ======================================================================= -->
 ## type-1, first child